minikin/zephyrite/README.md

 # Zephyrite

-> A high-performance, distributed key-value store built in Rust

 Zephyrite is a modern key-value database designed for speed, reliability, and scalability.
 It combines the performance of in-memory operations with the durability of persistent storage.